By Stephanie Greunke, MS, RD

 Waiting for your cycle to return

 You may have gone off the pill expecting a quick return of your period.
 Unfortunately, that’s not always the case.
 While many women regain their cycles within three months of stopping the pill, it can take some women much longer.
-This is something I personally experienced.
+This happened to me.
 At the time, there were few people talking this issue, but now it’s being discussed by professionals like Dr. Jolene Brighten, ND.
 If it takes longer than three months for your period to return, it’s generally recommended to take a pregnancy test and then consult your provider.

 If you’re looking to conceive, this delay can be incredibly frustrating.
 You may feel like this is out of your control, but remember, there’s always something you can do to feel empowered during difficult seasons.
 We’ve got your back!
-Regardless of how long it takes, it’s important to set your body up for success post-birth control so you have the best chance of regaining your cycle, reducing common symptoms experienced as a result of taking the pill, and feeling your best.
+Regardless of how long it takes, it’s important to set your body up for success post-birth control.
+This will give you the best chance of regaining your cycle, reducing common symptoms experienced as a result of taking the pill, and feeling your best.

 Working with your healthcare provider